 - A completed Subdivision Application;

-- Subdivisions fees, outlined in the Schedule of Fees
+- Subdivision fees, as outlined in the Schedule of Fees.

 When does my property need to be surveyed?

-You are responsible for contacting an Alberta Land Surveyor who will prepare a Legal Plan after the subdivision is conditionally approved.
+After the subdivision is conditionally approved, you are responsible for contacting an Alberta Land Surveyor who will prepare a Legal Plan.
 Costs vary based on the surveyor, type of plan and number of lots being created.
 In some cases a Descriptive Plan rather a Plan of Survey may be prepared.
 If you are unsure which is required for your subdivision, please contact our Planning and Development staff.